On the longest increasing subsequence and number of cycles of butterfly permutations: Longest increasing subsequence

 Since $0 \le |X_n^{(1)} - X_n^{(2)}| \le N$, then

-Note in particular then we have a lower bound on $\E X_n$ using the exact first moment from the corresponding simple case, $(\frac32)^n = N^{\alpha_2}$.
+Note in particular then we have a lower bound on $\E X_n$ using the exact first moment from the corresponding simple case, $(\frac32)^n = N^{\alpha_2}$. {As mentioned in \Cref{rmk: ELIS > sqrt n}, we thus then also have nonsimple butterfly permutations lie outside the $O(N^{1/2})$ expected LIS class.}

 Using \eqref{eq: ns exp ineq}, we though still have a linear upper bound on $\E X_n$, matching the trivially upper bound scaling since $X_n \le N$.
 This smaller linear upper bound resulted from the crudest trivial bound on $|X_n^{(1)} - X_n^{(2)}|$.
 We can reduce this upper bound to be sublinear, as we will now do.

 \begin{proposition} Let $\sigma_n \sim \Unif(B_N)$.
 Then $N^{\alpha} \le \E L(\sigma_n) \le N^{\beta}$ for constants $\frac12 < \alpha < \beta < 1$. \end{proposition}

 \begin{proof} By above, we can take $\alpha = \alpha_2 \approx 0.585 > \frac12$ for the lower bound.
 So now we will focus on establishing the sublinear upper bound.
 Using Cauchy-Schwarz, we have the bounds